cms-tau-pog/TauTriggerSFs/README.md

 # Accessing the Efficiencies and SFs

 A helper class, "getTauTriggerSFs", in python/getTauTriggerSFs.py can be used.
-It should be initialized with the desired Tau ID type (MVA or dR0p3) and WP being used.
+It should be initialized with the desired Tau ID type: "MVA" (dR0p5) or "dR0p3" (still an MVA-base ID), and WP being used.
 Currently supporting "vvloose", "vloose", "loose", "medium", "tight", "vtight", and "vvtight".

 This class has three methods to return the trigger SF for each of the trigger groups mentioned above:
    * getDiTauScaleFactor( pt, eta, phi )